Accelerated Nonnegative Tensor Completion via Integer Programming: Numerical Experiments

 \subsection{Experiments with Order-$3$ Tensors}

 The first set of problems is order-$3$ tensors with increasing dimensions and $n=500$ samples.
-The results are in Table \ref{order3} of Appendix 2 and plotted in Figure \ref{fig:first_set}.
-All variants achieve almost the same NMSE as the original algorithm for each problem, which shows that they maintain the same theoretical guarantee as the original algorithm.
-Among versions 1, 2, 3, and 7 (i.e. when four techniques are applied individually), only version 1 has a significantly lower mean and median computation time than the original algorithm for each problem.
-Other versions have significantly higher mean and median computation time than the original algorithm for each problem.
-Among all the versions, version 1 has the lowest mean and median computation time for each problem except for $100 \times 100 \times 100$ tensor problem.
-In this problem, the original version has the lowest mean and median computation time, but its time difference from version 1 is ignorable due to uncertainty.
-Thus, we claim version 1 as the \textit{best} to use for this set of problems.
+The results are in Table \ref{order3} of Appendix \hyperref[sec:app2]{2}, and the arithmetic mean and median computation time is plotted in Figure \ref{fig:first_set}.
+Among all versions, version 1 (Index + Pattern) has the lowest mean and median computation time for each problem except for the $100 \times 100 \times 100$ tensor problem, where the original version 0 (ABCG) is slightly faster.
+Thus, we claim version 1 (Index + Pattern) as the \textit{best} to use for this set of problems.